Biplav-05/word-frequency-analyzer/README.md

 ### Example

 ```
-Would you like to enter text as a 'string' or provide a 'file' path ? string
+Would you like to enter text as a 'string' or provide a 'file' path ?
+Enter 1 for string or 2 for file path: 1
-Enter the desired strings or sentence.
-Hello, world!
+Enter the desired string or sentence: Hello, world!
 Python is great.
 Python, Python!
 {'hello': 1, 'world': 1, 'python': 3, 'is': 1, 'great': 1}
 ```